opentofu/opentofu/rfc/20240513-static-evaluation.md

 }
 ```

 These Blocks and Attributes are abstract representations of the configuration which have not yet been evaluated into actionable values.
 When processing a block or attribute, a decision is made to either evaluate it immediately if required or to keep the abstract block/attribute for later processing.
-If it is kept in the a abstract representation, it will later be turned into a value by [Graph Reference Evaluation](#graph-reference-evaluation).
+If it is kept in the abstract representation, it will later be turned into a value by [Graph Reference Evaluation](#graph-reference-evaluation).

 As a concrete example, the `module -> source` field must be known during configuration loading as it is required to continue the next iteration of the loading process.
 However, attributes like `module -> for_each` may depend on attribute values from resources or other pieces of information not known during config loading and are therefore stored as an expression for the [Graph Reference Evaluation](#graph-reference-evaluation).

 ```hcl
 resource "aws_instance" "example" {